Two whistles, one for each,

 It’s tempting to fall headfirst into their fathomless well –

 Their eyes are what rivet me as they search my own,

 Yet I’m merely reflected like starlight;

-Only dancing on a mirrored surface
+Only dancing on this mirrored surface

 When I long to dive deep to understand what they see in me:

 To be so lost I must be found.